Jessica Rigney | Without Map

 About Jessica

-Jessica Rigney’s poems have appeared in Cider Press Review, Cathexis Northwest Press, Night Heron Barks, South Broadway Press, Wolverine Farm Press and others.
-Her work is included in these anthologies: Thought For Food: An Anthology Benefiting Denver Food Rescue, Dwell: Poems About Home, and We are the West: A Colorado Anthology.
+Jessica Rigney’s poems have appeared in Cider Press Review, Cathexis Northwest Press, Night Heron Barks, South Broadway Press, Wolverine Farm Press, and with The Poetry Foundation.
+Her work is included in these anthologies: Thought For Food: An Anthology Benefiting Denver Food Rescue, Dwell: Poems About Home, We are the West: A Colorado Anthology, and Matriarch: Meditations on Motherhood.

 Jessica was a quarter-finalist for the Pablo Neruda Prize for Poetry in 2016 and 2018.
 Her work was nominated for a Pushcart Prize in 2022.
 She lives and wanders in Colorado and northern New Mexico, where she films and collects feathers and stones.